EjiroOsiephri/demo-repo2/readme.md

 ## local branching development

-1 oen index.html in your browser
+1 open index.html in your browser